Financial Hardship and Inability to Pay

 If you have a financial hardship and can show that you are unable to pay the full amount for the offenses on your traffic ticket, you may request the court to consider your ability to pay in setting the fine amount, ask for an installment plan based on your ability to pay, or ask to consider community service.
 You can do this by:

 - Appearing in court to make this request.
-(An appointment to appear in court may be necessary.)
+(An appointment is required to appear in court.)
 Click here for court times and scheduling.

 - Filing or mailing a written request to the Court.

 If you are unable to make a scheduled court ordered fine payment due to financial hardship, you may do any of the following:

 - Request a 30-day extension to pay (maximum two extensions) by phone or mail.
 Click here for court contact information.

 - Appear at the Traffic Business Office and:

 - Request a 30-day extension to pay;